 There are multiple applications for hydraulic use in aircraft, depending on the complexity of the aircraft.
-For example, hydraulics is often used on small airplanes to operate wheel brakes, retractable landing gear, and some constant-speed propellers.
-On large airplanes, hydraulics is used for flight control surfaces, wing flaps, spoilers, and other systems.
+For example, a hydraulic system is often used on small airplanes to operate wheel brakes, retractable landing gear, and some constant-speed propellers.
+On large airplanes, a hydraulic system is used for flight control surfaces, wing flaps, spoilers, and other systems.

-A basic hydraulic system consists of a reservoir, pump (either hand, electric, or engine driven), a filter to keep the fluid clean, selector valve to control the direction of flow, relief valve to relieve excess pressure, and an actuator.
-[Figure 6-36]
+A basic hydraulic system consists of a reservoir, pump (either hand, electric, or engine-driven), a filter to keep the fluid clean, a selector valve to control the direction of flow, a relief valve to relieve excess pressure, and an actuator.
+[Figure 7-36]

-Figure 6-36.
-Basic hydraulic system.
+Figure 7-34.
+Electrical system schematic.